DiddiZ/mtg-proxies/README.md

 Prepare a decklist for printing.

 positional arguments:
-  decklist              a decklist in MtG Arena format outfile               output file.
+  decklist              a decklist in text or Arena format, or ManaStack id outfile               output file.
 Supports pdf, png and jpg.

 optional arguments: